lvicario/covid-slayer/README.md

 1. Register by clicking the register link
 > Will auto login & redirect to game page after successful registration
 2. Click start button
+3. Logout & login again using the registered email & password.